Middle Class Abbayi

 Middle Class Abbayi, also known as MCA, is a 2017 Indian Telugu-language action comedy film directed by Venu Sriram and produced by Dil Raju.
-The film stars Nani, Sai Pallavi, Vijay Varma, and Bhumika Chawla in the lead roles.
+The film stars Nani, Sai Pallavi, Bhumika Chawla and Vijay Varma in the lead roles.
 Devi Sri Prasad composed the soundtrack and score, while Sameer Reddy and Prawin Pudi handled the cinematography and editing.

 Middle Class Abbayi was released theatrically on 21 December 2017 and received mixed reviews from critics, but became a commercial success.
 It was remade in Hindi as Nikamma (2022).

 Plot

-Nani, a middle-class youth with an eidetic memory, stays at his uncle's house in Hyderabad.
-He has issues with his brother's house because he dislikes his sister-in-law Jyothi, an RTO officer.
-Ravi, Nani's elder brother, asks him to leave for Warangal to aid Jyothi in the new place.
-He falls for Pallavi, who proposes to him in the first encounter.
+Nani, a middle-class youth gifted with eidetic memory, resides at his uncle's house in Hyderabad.
+He harbours deep resentment towards his elder brother Ravi's wife, Jyothi, an assertive RTO officer, believing she has distanced him from his brother.
+When Jyothi receives a job transfer to Warangal, Ravi asks Nani to accompany her and assist her with settling into the new city.
+While in Warangal, Nani meets Pallavi, a young woman who unexpectedly proposes to him during their very first encounter.